Frequently Asked Questions

 In order for the media to bring large cameras onto the bridge, they must obtain a media pass.
 For further information on obtaining media passes, please review the information located on our Media page.
 If you want to bring a small video or still camera onto the bridge, then a media pass is not required.

-Can my family member(s) watch me jump?
+Can my family member(s) watch me jump, attend briefings with me, and participate in the post-jump party?

 Yes.
-Spectators can walk onto the bridge for free and get as close to the jump ramp as possible.
+Spectators and family members can walk onto the bridge for free and get as close to the jump ramp as possible.
 Jumper family members who wish to take photos inside the fenced area around the jumper exit ramp will be permitted to do so for a very short period of time.
 While waiting in line, family members should stay close to the jumper and ask our staff member (the guy who guards the gate) for permission to enter the jumper exit area.
 Our staff member will likely give you permission to do so until the jumper has left the bridge.
 Do not overstay your welcome as our staff members routinely patrol the jumper exit area looking for people without proper credentials.

 What items are not permitted on the bridge?